rivue/Gamified-Study-Tool/README.md

             - go back to come_back_to
             - why is this empty? --> rag_context:
             - enable db.rollback for section generation
-            - make popups disappear for edit mode
+            - make popups disappear for edit mode <-- next
             - make sure add stepping stone button displays like a loading bar or something to prevent users from leaving while api call is still generating
         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections requires entering the name of the unit / course just for accidental reasons)